A French couple I know spent fourteen months renovating a riad in the medina.

 The Insider Things Most Buyers Never Think to Check

 Municipal tax arrears.
-Some properties have years of unpaid local taxes that transfer to the new owner at sale.
+Some properties have years of unpaid local taxes attached to them.
+These issues can delay closing, complicate registration, or become your problem if they are not identified and settled before completion.
 Ask for a full tax clearance certificate as a condition of closing.

 Utility connections.
 Some medina riads have informal shared electricity or water connections that are technically irregular.
 Formalizing these costs money and takes time.
 Find out before you buy, not after.